RMITs3487514/ImageFilter/README.md

 2. `imagefilter.js` is the main controlling component which handles callbacks from `imagefinder.js`, decides whether to filter and keeps a record of what is actually filtered.

-3. `histogram.js` build histograms from images to be used in image classification and in the actual SVG filters.
+3. `histogram.js` builds histograms from images to be used in image classification and in the actual SVG filters.

 4. `filter.js` does the actual filtering.
 It takes a histogram object, creates an SVG object with a `<filter>` tag and a CSS class to apply the SVG filter.
 Images can be filtered by appending the CSS class.